bluesaiyancodes/bluesaiyancodes.github.io/_pages/due-conferences.md

   const passed = cards.filter(c => c.diff <= 0);

-  // Sort each group by ascending diff
-  // (So smaller positive -> soonest deadline is top,
-  //  and among passed: the earliest-passed conf is first.) upcoming.sort((a, b) => a.diff - b.diff);
+  // Sort each group by ascending diff upcoming.sort((a, b) => a.diff - b.diff);
   passed.sort((a, b) => a.diff - b.diff);